-About our Work with Rick Mather Architects
+About our Work with MICA

 As a technology company working across similar clients, we began to see a pattern of frustrating wasted time and inefficiency in what should be a simple task of sharing information and files with project stakeholders.
 Our development team interviewed clients, determining parameters and direction for an architecturally focussed tool, and began work.